 major new idea

-electron forms a three-dimensional standing wave around the nucleus, electron clouds, restricted wavelengths (spherical harmonics)
+Electrons form three-dimensional standing waves around the nucleus, electron clouds, restricted wavelengths (spherical harmonics)

 Erwin Schrödinger (1887–1961) Austria, Abhandlungen zur Wellenmechanik.
 Wave equation for matter reminiscent of Maxwell's equations for electromagnetic waves.
 The story I heard is that Schrödinger went to Switzerland with two goals: to keep his mistress happy and to derive a wave equation for matter.
 How successful he was with the former is open to speculation.